-With the rapid digitization of the manufacturing firms globally, the potential cyber risks plaguing their industry have grown in both number and intensity.
-As the manufacturing businesses are growing more data-driven, it is becoming essential for these organizations to take the necessary measures for avoiding losses due to cyber attacks.
+With the rapid digitization of manufacturing firms globally, the potential cyber risks plaguing their industry have grown in both number and intensity.
+As manufacturing businesses are growing more data-driven, it is becoming essential for these organizations to take the necessary measures for avoiding losses due to cyber-attacks.

-There are a number of reasons for manufacturing firms to have a solid cyber security infrastructure.
-These reasons can range from the danger to their product’s design and intellectual property to the potential financial losses.
+There are a number of reasons for manufacturing firms to have a solid cybersecurity infrastructure.
+These reasons can range from the danger to their product’s design and intellectual property to potential financial losses.
 Some of the major reasons for manufacturing firms to rethink their cyber security strategy are-

 - Manufacturing Industry is Still Learning – The manufacturing industry has gone digital but they are still in the learning phase as far as cyber security is concerned.